kylep/kyle.pericak.com/content/posts/aws/aws-s3-python.md

 title: Using AWS S3 from Python
+summary: Saving and reading files from S3 using python and a dedicated IAM user.
 slug: aws-s3-python
-category: aws
+category: cloud
-tags: aws,python,s3
+tags: AWS,python,S3
-date: 2019-08-26
+date: 2019-09-26
 modified: 2019-09-26
-Status: published
+status: published
+image: aws-s3.png
+thumbnail: aws-s3-thumb.png

-This guide covers how to upload and download files from Amazon's S3 using Python.
+This post covers how to upload and download files from Amazon's S3 using Python.
 Setup is done from the web UI.